 Printing images without a computer is possible by connecting the camera to a Canon PictBridge-compatible printer.
-For details, visit your nearest Canon dealer.
+For details, visit your nearest Canon dealer

-Still Images Movies

-Using Optional Acces sories
+Using Optional Accessories

-Still Images Movies

 Playback on a TV

 By connecting the camera to a TV, you can view your shots on the larger screen of the TV.

 For details on connection or how to switch inputs, refer to the TV manual.

-• Some information may not be displayed
+Some information may not be displayed on the TV (Q204).